gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 Create a module block that uses the path to the local module as the source attribute and provides values for the required attributes of the module.

 One benefit of this approach is the ability to increment the module version for specific environments and regions in a controlled manner.
-For example, if version v0.22.0 of the terraform-aws-lambda module is released, you can update only the example environment in the us-west-2 AWS region to verify the upgrade works as expected before rolling it out to other environments or regions.
+For example, if version v0.22.0 of the `terraform-aws-lambda` is released, you can update only the example environment in the us-west-2 AWS region to verify the upgrade works as expected before rolling it out to other environments or regions.

 ```hcl title=gw_module_guide/example/<YOUR_REGION>/example/serverless-api/terragrunt.hcl
 terraform {